kerberos-io/vault/kubernetes/README.md

 ### Deployment

+To install the Kerberos Vault web app inside your cluster, simply execute below `kubectl` command.
+This will create the deployment for us with the necessary configurations, and exposed it on internal/external IP address, thanks to our `LoadBalancer` MetalLB or cloud provider.

+    kubectl apply -f ./kerberos-vault/deployment.yaml -n kerberos-vault

+Verify that the Kerberos Vault got assigned an internal IP address.

+    kubectl get svc -n kerberos-vault

+You should see the service `vault-lb` being created, together with and IP address assigned from the MetalLB pool or cloud provider.

+        NAME                               TYPE           CLUSTER-IP       EXTERNAL-IP    PORT(S)        AGE
+    --> vault-lb                         LoadBalancer   10.107.209.226   192.168.1.81   80:30636/TCP   24m

+### (Optional) Ingress

+By default Kerberos Vault deployment will use and create a `LoadBalancer`.
+This means that Kerberos Vault will be granted an internal/external IP from which you can navigate to and consume the Kerberos Vault UI.
+However if you wish to use the `Ingress` functionality by assigning a readable DNS name, you'll need to modify a few things.

-Before installing Kerberos Vault, open the `./kerberos-vault/deployment.yaml` configuration file.
-At the of the bottom file you will find two endpoints, similar to the Ingres file below.
-Update the hostnames to your own preferred domain, and add these to your DNS server or `/etc/hosts` file (pointing to the same IP as the Traefik/Ingress-nginx EXTERNAL-IP).
+First make sure to install either Traefik or Ingress-nginx, following sections below.
+Once you have chosen an `Ingress`, open the `./kerberos-vault/ingress.yaml` configuration file.
+At the of the bottom file you will find an endpoint, similar to the `Ingress` file below.
+Update the hostname to your own preferred domain, and add these to your DNS server or `/etc/hosts` file (pointing to the same IP address as the Traefik/Ingress-nginx IP address).

         spec:
           rules: